edzaniBruce51/song-registry-smart-contract/README.md

 # Song Registry DApp

-A simple Flask web application that connects to an Ethereum smart contract for registering and viewing songs on the blockchain.
+A Flask web application that connects to Ethereum smart contracts for registering and viewing songs on the blockchain.
+Features MetaMask integration for secure transactions on Sepolia testnet.

 ## Quick Start

 ### Prerequisites
 - Python 3.7+
 - Node.js and npm
+- MetaMask browser extension
+- Sepolia testnet ETH

 ### Setup